 Once we have registered you for your classes (usually about 1-2 weeks before the start of the semester), you can check your course schedule by signing into your Bearweb account and selecting Student Academic Services.

 No, Students are required to complete their study plans by remaining on campus for consecutive Fall, Spring and Summer semesters.
 Students are encouraged to travel during school holidays or breaks between semester (ie. Thanksgiving, winter break, and between the end of the Spring semester and start of the Summer semester).

 Take a look at the GGP Program of Studies document.
 It provides a general overview of the courses GGP students might take during their time in the Global Gateway Program.
 This overview lists the required coursework for the program, including EAP classes (English for Academic Purposes) and BU courses.

-You may take college courses at universities and colleges other than Baylor.
-However, it is very important that you know the requirements Baylor has to receive transfer credit.
+You may take college courses at universities and colleges other than Baylor when you matriculate and begin full-time study at Baylor.
+It is very important that you know the requirements Baylor has to receive transfer credit.